 Student Loan Relief Extended

-Your loan with NMEAF (whether it is in a repayment status or in a defaulted status) is a commercial FFELP loan which is not included in the present executive order and programs designed for Direct Federal Loans.
+Your loan with NMEAF (in repayment status) is a commercial FFELP loan which is not included in the present executive order and programs designed for Direct Federal Loans.
 To participate in those programs, you would have to consolidate your FFELP loans with the Federal Loan Program.
 Loan consolidation is not a decision which should be made without considering all the potential consequences.
-The temporary suspension of payments is only for a short term (January 30, 2022), while consolidation may result in a long term increase of your interest rate and an extension of your repayment term.
+The temporary suspension of payments is only for a short term (August 31st, 2022), while consolidation may result in a long term increase of your interest rate and an extension of your repayment term.
 We are happy to review your account with you and answer any questions you have.
 Additional program information about Direct Federal Loans is available on their website.
 (Link below).

 New Mexico Educational